-Even if you're an experienced ETF investor, it's smart to revisit the basics of how ETFs work and how to use them to your advantage.
+Even if you feel comfortable investing in ETFs, it's smart to revisit the basics of how ETFs work and how to use them.

-- ETF is an acronym that stands for exchange-traded fund.
-They can be simply described as a hybrid of stocks and mutual funds.
+- ETF stands for exchange-traded funds.
+ETFs are like a hybrid of stocks and mutual funds.

-- Like mutual funds, shareholders of ETFs do not directly own the underlying assets of the fund; they own shares of the fund itself, which then buys shares of the underlying assets.
+- Like mutual funds, shareholders of ETFs do not directly own the fund's underlying assets.
+Instead, they own shares of the fund itself.
+This then buys shares of the underlying assets.

-- Like index funds, ETFs are passively-managed and track a benchmark index.
-This means ETFs have low turnover compared to actively-managed mutual funds.
+- Like index funds, ETFs are passively managed and track a benchmark index.
+ETFs have low holdings turnover compared to actively managed mutual funds.

 - ETFs typically have lower expense ratios compared to even the lowest-priced index mutual funds.